NJ Wind Institute Fellowship Program at Rutgers University

 Stipend Breakdown

-Participants will receive a total of $15,000 for the duration of the year-long fellowship.
+Undergraduate Fellows will receive a total of $15,000 in stipend and an additional $1000 for travel for the duration of the fellowship.

-- Summer – undergraduate participants will receive a stipend of $6,500, in addition to a housing stipend of $3,500.
-Discretionary funding for travel is available to student participants to attend conferences.
-During the summer, students are expected to work a minimum of 35 hours per week.
+- Summer – undergraduate participants will receive a stipend of $6,500 and a housing stipend of $3,500.
+Students are expected to work at least 30 hours weekly during the summer.

 Application Information